DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/data.typ

 caption: [Example of the distortion augmentations.
 The far left image is the original image, the top row is the noise augmented images, and the bottom row is the blur augmented images.]
 ) <fig:distortion>
 ]

+#text("CROP AND ZOOM", 14pt) is the last augmentation adopted to expand the dataset.
+They are very common spatial augmentations used on image datasets.
+They are typically selected to make the models trained more robust against non-centred images and to make the models more adept at generalizing to different scales.
+If centring is not an issue, then cropping is still a common method for classification tasks, as it helps the model focus on the relevant features of the image.
+Zooming is also a common augmentation, as it helps the model learn different spatial scales of whatever it is being taught to handle.
+Also, as discussed earlier in @c4:sat, the zoom level of images in the dataset is set to a value of 18, but these images still appear to consist of vastly different sized intersection, thanks to the fact that some intersection are simply larger than others.
+Thus, using a zoom augmentation, helps the models generalize better to different scales of intersections.
+Furthermore, this should also help the model gain a better understanding of road width and not overfit to any particular width present in the dataset.

+So, both of these augmentations help the trained models become scale invariant, which is a desired trait of models set to perform the task at hand, as the scale and size of intersection images gotten through satellite images can vary greatly.
+The crop augmentation was done by randomly cropping the satellite image and its corresponding paths.
+The crop size is determined by a factor of the original image size, with a default value of 0.8.
+The cropped image and paths are then resized back to the original dimensions to maintain consistency.
+This augmentation helps the model focus on different parts of the image and improves its robustness to non-centred features, as is highly relevant for this project.
+The zoom augmentation was done by resizing the image to a larger size and then cropping it back to the original size.
+Through testing, the zoom factors of 1.4 to 1.9 were chosen.
+After randomly selecting a zoom factor, the image is resized and cropped to simulate zooming in.

+#let hue_a = std-block(breakable: true)[
+  #box(
+    fill: theme.sapphire.lighten(10%),
+    outset: 1mm,
+    inset: 0em,
+    radius: 3pt,
+  )[#text(white, size: 12pt, font: "JetBrainsMono NFM")[Crop augmentation]] \
+  The crop augmentation was done by randomly cropping the satellite image and its corresponding paths.
+The crop size is determined by a factor of the original image size, with a default value of 0.8.
+The cropped image and paths are then resized back to the original dimensions to maintain consistency.
+This augmentation helps the model focus on different parts of the image and improves its robustness to non-centred features.
+  #listing(line-numbering: none,
+    ```python
+def crop_aug(sat_image, paths, factor = 0.8):
+    h, w = sat_image.size
+    new_h = int(h*factor)
+    new_w = int(w*factor)
+    top = random.randint(0, h - new_h)
+    left = random.randint(0, w - new_w)
+    img = F.crop(sat_image, top, left,
+                 new_h, new_w)
+    scaled_img = F.resize(img, (h, w))

+    path_images = []
+    for p in paths:
+        path = p["path_line"]
+        path_img = F.crop(path, top, left,
+                          new_h, new_w)
+        scaled_path = F.resize(path_img,
+            (h, w), interpolation=LANCZOS)
+        path_images.append(scaled_path)

+    return scaled_img, path_images
+    ```,
+    caption: [Crop augmentation function.]
+  ) <listing:crop_a>
+]

+#let sat_a = std-block(breakable: true)[
+  #box(
+    fill: theme.sapphire.lighten(10%),
+    outset: 1mm,
+    inset: 0em,
+    radius: 3pt,
+  )[#text(white, size: 12pt, font: "JetBrainsMono NFM")[Zoom augmentation]] \
+  The zoom augmentation was done by resizing the image to a larger size and then cropping it back to the original size.
+Through testing, the zoom factors of 1.4 to 1.9 were chosen.
+After randomly selecting a zoom factor, the image is resized and cropped to simulate zooming in.
+The resulting image is then converted back to a #acr("PNG") image for easier handling.
+  #listing(line-numbering: none,
+    ```python
+def zoom_aug(image, paths,
+             zoom_range = (1.4, 1.9)):
+  zoom_factor = uniform(*zoom_range)
+  tmp_h = int(image.size[0]*zoom_factor)
+  tmp_w = int(image.size[1]*zoom_factor)
+  img = F.resize(image, (tmp_h, tmp_w))
+  img = F.center_crop(img, image.size)

+  path_images = []
+  for p in paths:
+    path = p["path_line"]
+    path_img = F.resize(path,
+                        (tmp_h, tmp_w))
+    path_img = F.center_crop(path_img,
+                             image.size)
+    path_images.append(path_img)

+  return img, path_images
+    ```,
+    caption: [Zoom augmentation function.]
+  ) <listing:zoom_a>
+]

+#grid(
+  columns: (1fr, 1fr),
+  hue_a, sat_a
+)

+Examples of the crop and zoom augmentations can be seen in @fig:crop_zoom.
+The far left image is the original image, the top row is the crop augmented images, and the bottom row is the zoom augmented images.
+The crop augmented images show the image cropped to a different part of the image, with the associated paths being cropped by the same factors.
+This was a necessary step, separating these augmentations from the previous, as the paths through the image were not the exact same as when the image underwent colouration or distortion augmentations.
+The same is true for the zoom augmented image.
+Here, the paths also needed to undergo the same augmentation as the satellite image.
+Once again, these augmentation have clearly impacted the diversity of the dataset, as the models are now trained on images that are not centred and images that are zoomed in, which is important for generalization.

+#let sat_image = { image("../../../figures/img/dataset_example/augmentation/sat_image.png") }
+#let crop_zoom_aug = { image("../../../figures/img/dataset_example/augmentation/crop_zoom_aug.png") }

+#std-block(breakable: false)[
+  #v(-1em)
+  #box(
+    fill: theme.sapphire,
+    outset: 0em,
+    inset: 0em,
+  )
+  #figure(
+  grid(
+    columns: (1fr, 3fr),
+    column-gutter: 1mm,
+    align: (horizon, center),
+    sat_image, crop_zoom_aug
+  ),
+caption: [Example of the crop and zoom augmentations.
+The far left image is the original image, the top row is the crop augmented images, and the bottom row is the zoom augmented images.]
+) <fig:crop_zoom>
+]

+All in all, these augmentations were selected to expand the dataset by introducing real-world inspired variations of the satellite images.
+These augmentation mimic the unpredictable conditions posed by using satellite imagery.
+By employing techniques such as hue and saturation adjustments, greyscale conversions, noise injection, blur filtering, and spatial transformations like cropping and zooming, the augmented dataset now contains diverse lighting, quality, and scale entries.
+This strategy of employing such a variety of augmentations not only ballooned the size of the dataset immensely, but also made the dataset more representative of the real-world conditions the models are expected to work with, meaning that it should be more robust and better at generalizing to unseen data.

+Other augmentation techniques were considered for this project.
+Rotation, for example, was considered to further increase the diversity of the dataset by introducing variations in orientation, which could help the model learn to recognize paths from different angles.
+However, early on in this project, it was decided that the entry for each path should be at the bottom of the satellite image.
+Thus, rotation the images could have undesired consequences for the models' ability to generalize with this constraint.
+Flipping was also considered, but was ultimately left out, as it was deemed to have too little of a potential impact since many intersections already go in all directions.
+Translation was also considered, but was left out, as it would require the paths to be redrawn as they would no longer reach the edges of the image, which was a factor this entire set out to combat.
+Finally, a very common augmentation used in segmentation, is the act of using cutmix and its constituent parts, namely cutout and mixup.
+These were, however, also left out, as it is assumed that the satellite images do not contain holes or other artefacts that would be introduced by these augmentations.
+Furthermore, cutmix might disrupt the spatial features understood by the model.
+These may be introduced in future work, as they may ultimately increase the robustness of the models in environments that have blocking features.

 === Dataset Structure <c3:dataset_structure>